otoolej/postnatal_EEG_evolution/README.md

-# Code for paper "Temporal evolution of quantitative EEG within 3 days of birth in early preterm infants"

-R code for:
+Code for manuscript:

 `O'Toole JM, Pavlidis E, Korotchikova I, Boylan GB, Stevenson NJ, Temporal evolution of quantitative EEG within 3 days of birth in early preterm infants, 2018, under review`

 Please cite the above reference if using this code to generate new results.

-Includes mixed-effects model for EEG features and algorithm to estimate brain maturation from the EEG.
+Includes _R_ code for mixed-effects models of the EEG features and an algorithm to estimate brain maturation from the EEG.

 All code developed in _R_ (version 3.4.2, [The R Foundation of Statistical Computing](http://www.r-project.org)).